Practical One-Round-Trip BFT Replication: Details

-After the new log construction, replica $r$ finds the first index in the new log that doesn't match its current log, then rolls back its state to that index and starts reapplying requests from the new log.
-For every request in its new log, $r$ sends a $\signed{\texttt{COMMITTED-REPLY}, i, c, s_c, res}{r}$ to the client that sent the request.
+To reset its state to the agreed upon repaired log, a replica $r$ finds the first index in the new log that doesn't match its current log, then rolls back its state to that index and reapplies any requests from the repaired log.
+Any requests that are not in the repaired log (such as $g$ on $r_1$ in Figure~\ref{fig:repair_history}) will be reinserted into $etaQ$ to be retried in the next round.
+Since the logs in $\mathcal{H}$ only contain metadata about client requests, $r$ may need to fetch some client request payloads from other replicas, which it can do by simply retrieving them from any $f+ 1$ replicas that included a request in the log.

+For every request in the newly committed repaired log, $r$ sends a $\signed{\texttt{COMMITTED-REPLY}, i, c, s_c, res}{r}$ to the client $c$ that sent the request.
 Since the request is committed at the replica, the client only needs to wait for $f + 1$ \texttt{COMMITTED-REPLY} messages to safely deliver the result.

+The replica $r$ can also create a new checkpoint at the last index of the repaired log, using the $(n - f)$ \texttt{REPAIR-COMMIT} messages as a proof of correctness, rather than $(n - p)$ \texttt{SYNC} messages.
+Thus, in the subsequent round of \repair{}, replicas will not need to include any requests committed in the previous round.
+This allows \repair{} to make consistent progress even in the face of consecutive repair rounds.

-Finally, the replica will enter the next round: it increments round number to $i + 1$ and sets \emph{startIndex} to the next index in the log.
-The replica also computes $\eta^*$, the highest ETA seen in the previous round.
-Similar to \alignp{}, the replica can speculatively execute all queued requests whose ETAs$>\eta^*$.
+Finally, to exit \repair{} and enter the next round: $r$ increments its round number to $i + 1$ and restarts its speculative execution.
+It begins releasing requests from \emph{etaQ} again, with any requests that were committed during repair removed.